-Exhaust and Differential Pressure Sensors (EDPS) are found in all of today's diesel engines, as well as in a growing number of gasoline engines.
-Alongside various other diverse engine components, it ensures that exhaust gases comply with today's strict standards.
+EDPS (Exhaust Gas & Differential Pressure Sensors) are found in all of today’s diesel engines as well as in a growing number of petrol engines.
+They protect various engine components and ensure that the exhaust gases meet today’s rigid standards.

-Modern engines in the European market are equipped with exhaust and differential pressure sensors
+Modern diesel engines in the European market are fitted with EDP sensors

 Meeting today’s environmental EU norms